Study smarter with Fiveable

 This category addresses the unique emotional and financial stakes of marital arrangements, where oral promises are particularly susceptible to misunderstanding or fabrication.

-Compare: Marriage contracts vs. one-year rule—a prenuptial agreement needs a writing because marriage is the consideration, not because the marriage might last more than a year.
-Don't confuse the categories; identify the specific Statute of Frauds provision that applies.
+Compare: Marriage contracts vs. the one-year rule: a prenuptial agreement needs a writing because marriage is the consideration, not because the marriage might last more than a year.
+Don't confuse the categories.
+Identify the specific Statute of Frauds provision that applies.

-Compare: UCC vs. common law sufficiency—goods contracts under the UCC require quantity but allow other terms to be supplied by gap-fillers, while common law contracts need all material terms.
+Compare: UCC vs. common law sufficiency: goods contracts under the UCC require quantity but allow other terms to be supplied by gap-fillers (price, delivery, time).
+Common law contracts need all material terms stated with reasonable certainty.
 Know which body of law governs before analyzing sufficiency.

 | Concept | Best Examples |